Colin Edwin: Biography

 Edwin has also collaborated with Italian bassist Lorenzo Feliciati, resulting in the album Twinscapes, released on RareNoise in 2014.
 The Twinscapes album also features contributions from Nils Petter Molvær, David Jackson, Roberto Gualdi and Andi Pupato, and was mixed by bassist and producer Bill Laswell Edwin is known to have an interest in photography and also took the cover image for the album.

-In mid 2014 it was announced that Edwin would be joining experimental jazz rock band Henry Fool as well as participating in recording new material for a future album.

-In 2015 Edwin joined Lorenzo Esposito Fornasari, guitarist Carmelo Pipitone and drummer Pat Mastelotto in a new band "O.R.k." releasing the albums Inflamed Rides., Soul of an Octopus., and Ramagehead,.
+In 2014, Edwin joined experimental jazz rock band Henry Fool.
+In 2015, he joined Lorenzo Esposito Fornasari, guitarist Carmelo Pipitone and drummer Pat Mastelotto in a new band "O.R.k." releasing the albums Inflamed Rides., Soul of an Octopus., and Ramagehead.

 Edwin recorded the bass lines for the instrumental rock musical collective Armonite, releasing the albums The Sun is New each Day in 2015 and And the Stars above in 2018, the latter published by Cleopatra Records.

 Edwin has also collaborated with Ukrainian female vocal duo Astarta, playing concerts in London and Ukraine and releasing a full-length album in April 2016.

 In August 2025, Edwin started a new project with former Porcupine Tree drummer, Chris Maitland, called 'The Baldock Transmission' which also features Guitarist, Jon Durant, who Edwin has previously collaborated with in their duo 'Burnt Belief'.
-Music will be released on 7th November 2025.
+Music will be released on 7 November 2025.

 Edwin has now teamed up with another former Porcupine Tree member, former touring guitarist, John Wesley.
 They are touring as 'Colin Edwin & John Wesley's Voyage 35' ('Voyage 35' for short) which is a reference to the early porcupine recording, Voyage 34.
 They will be playing early Porcupine Tree songs from the first few PT albums.
 It is not yet clear if Chris Maitland will be involved.